beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 - `admin_password` -- the admin password for authentication with Nova using Keystone;
 - `global_manager_host` -- the name of the host running the global manager;
 - `global_manager_port` -- the port of the REST web service exposed by the global manager;
-- `local_manager_port` -- the port of the REST web service exposed by the local manager;
 - `local_data_directory` -- the directory used by the data collector to store the data on the resource usage by the VMs running on the host, the default value is `/var/lib/neat`;
 - `local_manager_interval` -- the time interval between subsequent invocations of the local manager;